 You should also respect the country’s values, beliefs and customs to avoid making mistakes and getting in trouble.
-Puma for example, created football shoes with the colours of UAE flag.
+Puma, for example, created football shoes with the colours of the UAE flag.
 It seemed like a flattering reference in their eyes, but the United Arab Emirates did not see it that way and got offended as they thought it was a disrespectful move from the brand, who then had to issue an official apology to the country.
-Obviously, this is no good for brand image.
+This is no good for the brand image.

-A localised approach is therefore key in order to be successful in each market you penetrate.
-After years of failure on the Chinese market, Oreo had to reinvent and tailor their cookies to the consumers’ preferences, as they did not like the original version.
-This resulted in “Oreo thins” which had a thinner design and were reviewed by the brand in terms of taste, texture and size in order to be suitable for the Chinese market.
+A localised approach is therefore key to be successful in each market you penetrate.
+After years of failure in the Chinese market, Oreo had to reinvent and tailor their cookies to the consumers’ preferences, as they did not like the original version.
+This resulted in “Oreo thins” which had a thinner design and were reviewed by the brand in terms of taste, texture and size to be suitable for the Chinese market.

 Adapting your strategy to your segmented group, its lifestyle, consuming habits and its preferences and going through a localised approach can be extremely important.
 Whether it is about adapting the packaging, the product itself or the promotion/marketing strategy, most businesses have a lot of cultural factors to consider before going for a “one-for-all” strategy, which is often not enough to be successful anymore.
 Consequently, often, translation services must be taken a step further and transcreation agency must be onvolved in order to accurately and reliably adopt marketing content specifically for the audience you wish to target.